Key Takeaways

 - Hold the reset button for 10 seconds.

-- Release and wait for ONT reboot.
+- Release and wait for the ONT reboot.

 - Confirm if the problem is fixed.